SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

    #if can be nested, as expected
    let's not explicitly document the broken precedence between && and ||
        <rdar://problem/21692106> #if evaluates boolean operators without precedence

+   Also, the body of a build configuration statement contains *zero* or more statements.
+   Thus, this is allowed:
+       #if
+       #elseif
+       #else
+       #endif

 .. _Statements_LineControlStatement: